umbraco/UmbracoDocs/umbraco-workflow/workflow-content-app.md

 * All variants for publishing in a single workflow process using the workflow applied to the default variant.
 * Each variant into a separate workflow.

-For example, the German version of your content can be approved by German speaker's group and the English version by the English speaker's group.
+For example, the German version of your content can be approved by German speaker's group.
+The English version by the English speaker's group.

 ### Approve, Reject, or Cancel pending workflow tasks